bosgithub/Calculas_of_Variation/README.md

 #### What is the shortest distance between two points?

 This seems like a silly question, "a straight line! duh?"
-Well, the answer actually is, it depends.
+Well, the answer is actually, it depends.
+First of all, how do we know a straight line is the shortest? what if our two points are on the surface of a sphere?